Frame Your Self-Image With Positive Words: Be Your Champion

 Persuade With A Good Story

-Storytelling can be a very impactful and powerful technique when describing yourself in an interview.
-Instead of just blasting away a litany of your qualities, weave in a narrative that showcases your most important traits in action.
+Storytelling can be a very impactful and powerful tool when describing yourself in an interview.
+Instead of blasting away a litany of your qualities, weave in a narrative showcasing your most important traits in action.

-Frame your skills and experiences in an interesting narrative arc.
-This will help you craft a compelling portrait of your personality that compliments the role.
+Frame your skills and experiences in an engaging narrative arc.
+This will help you craft a compelling portrait of your personality that complements the role.

-A compelling story can help you connect, engage, and influence the interviewer’s decision to hire you.
-Telling a story is more persuasive and impressionable.
+A compelling story can help you connect, engage, and influence the interviewer’s hiring decision.
+It is also more persuasive and memorable.

 For example, you want to discuss how you overcame a difficulty at work.
 You can narrate how you experienced setbacks in a marketing project and how you resolved them, exceeding sales goals.

 This showcases problem-solving skills, drive, and grit.
-It convinces the interviewer that you can hold up under pressure, handle difficult tasks, and use available resources to bring positive outcomes.
+It convinces the interviewer that you can hold up under pressure, handle complex tasks, and use available resources to bring positive outcomes.

 Use A Framework To Explain